Alyson Browett, MPH

 Ms. Liggins is a Senior Administrative Coordinator to senior faculty and analysts and the Office Manager at the Johns Hopkins Center for Health Security.

 Mr. O’Keefe is the Senior Grants and Contracts Analyst at the Johns Hopkins Center for Health Security.
 He works on the financial and administrative aspects of proposals and management of sponsored projects, non-sponsored accounts, and projects funded by gift agreements.
-In addition, he works with the finance team to handle the day-to-day operations of the Center.
+In addition, he works with the finance team to handle the day-to-day operations of the Center for Health Security and the Center for Outbreak Response Innovation

 Mr. O’Keefe has worked with nonprofits, including federally qualified health centers and higher education organizations, performing duties such as financial analysis, medical billing, and process improvement for funds management.

-He has a Master of Finance degree with specialization in project management from Colorado State University, where he focused on managing complex projects and financial forecasting.
-He also holds a BS in finance from the University of Maryland.
+Mr. O’Keefe is currently pursuing a Doctorate in Business Administration with an emphasis on economics at West Virginia University.
+He has a Master of Finance degree with specialization in project management from Colorado State University and a graduate degree in Brewing Science & Operations from Auburn University.
+He earned a BS in finance from the University of Maryland.

 Hannah Feeney is a Senior Program Coordinator at the Johns Hopkins Center for Health Security.
 She provides administrative assistance to various staff members and supports the mission areas of the Center.
 She primarily handles scheduling and travel, along with other administrative duties.